ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md

 that's already built.

-As the comment in the snippet suggests, you will likely want to perform additional registration operations on the @Rezolver.IContainer object that's returned by the `CreateRezolverContainer` function called here, since the Rezolver container supports more functionality (e.g. expressions, decorators, custom targets, and more) than the MS DI container does through its `ServiceRegistrations` class.
+As the comment in the snippet suggests, you will likely want to perform additional registration operations on the @Rezolver.Container object that's returned by the `CreateRezolverContainer` function called here, since the Rezolver container supports more functionality (e.g. expressions, decorators, custom targets, and more) than the MS DI container does through its `ServiceRegistrations` class.